msmccann10/PP-movie-database-and-analysis/README.md

 - Alternative Hypothesis ($H_A$): Genre does affect the profit a movie generates
 - Alpha: 0.05

-Distribution of MPAA Rating
+Distribution of genres <br>
 <img src="./images//genre dist.png"  width=80%>

-Since we are looking at numeric data (runtime) with more than two groups (genre) we will want to preform a one way ANOVA test.
+Since we are looking at numeric data (profit) with more than two groups (genre) we will want to preform a one way ANOVA test.
 In order to conduct a one way ANOVA we need to check the following assumptions:
 - No significant outliers: 291 outliers were found in the dataset and removed prior to hypothesis testing.
 - Normailty of data: The data failed to meet the assumption of Normality based on Shapiro's test.
 However, due to the size of our dataset this result can be ignored.
 - Equal Variance: The data fails to meet the assumption of equal variance based on the Levene test.